• About US

 Genocide marks 31 years and the clock is ticking for six Rwandans held in Niger

-“This acquittal decision shocked the Rwandan nation and the Rwandan people and perhaps also Zigiranyirazo himself: he knows he’s not innocent,” said Tharcisse Karugarama, Rwanda’s Justice Minister at the time.
+“This acquittal decision shocked the Rwandan nation and the Rwandan people and perhaps also Zigiranyirazo himself: he knows he’s not innocent,” Rwanda’s Justice Minister at the time, Tharcisse Karugarama, reacted sharply.

 Stateless and unwanted

-He and seven other ICTR-acquitted or released persons were soon to learn a harsh lesson – that being exonerated by an international tribunal doesn’t guarantee freedom or automatically mean you can return home and go on with life as usual.
+He and seven other ICTR-acquitted or released persons soon discovered that even an acquittal does not automatically resolve questions of resettlement.
 Certainly, Rwanda was not ready to accept back Zigiranyirazo, André Ntagerura, Tharcisse Muvunyi, Anatole Nsengiyumva, Alphonse Nteziryayo, Francois-Xavier Nzuwonemeye, Innocent Sagahutu, and Prosper Mugiraneza as free citizens, instead viewing their presence as politically toxic.
 Western nations, despite their vocal support for international justice, were equally reluctant to offer sanctuary.
 No country wanted them.

-The eight men found themselves in legal limbo – too dangerous for some countries, too innocent for continued detention, yet with nowhere to go.
-They were caught caught between the judicial finding of innocence and the political realities of post-genocide reconciliation efforts and became what advocates called “the stateless”, human beings caught between political realities and legal principles.
+The eight men found themselves in legal limbo – with some states treating them as politically dangerous despite their legal innocence, leaving them with nowhere to go.
+They became what advocates called “the stateless”, human beings caught between political realities and legal principles.

 ALSO READ: Elusive Sanna Manjang continues to rob Gambian victims of hope for justice

 In December 2021, Niger finally agreed to take them in from the Tanzania-based United Nations International Residual Mechanism for Criminal Tribunals (IRMCT), the successor institution to the ICTR and the International Criminal Tribunal for the former Yugoslavia (ICTY), but this wasn’t the freedom they’d been promised.
-Instead, they found themselves confined to a house in Niamey, guarded by police, supposedly living “freely and permanently” but in reality, still without papers and genuine freedom.
+Instead, they found themselves restricted to a residence in NIger’s capital, under constant police watch, supposedly living “freely and permanently” but in reality, still without papers and genuine freedom.

 A pattern of deaths

 Zigiranyirazo’s is the third death among the eight men transferred to Niger – Muvunyi died in June 2023, and Nsengiyumva in May 2024.
-This mortality rate raises questions about their living conditions and care, though these men weren’t technically prisoners but individuals awaiting full integration into Nigerien society.
+That’s a mortality rate that would alarm any prison warden, yet these men weren’t supposed to be prisoners at all.
+They were meant to be free citizens of Niger, rebuilding their lives after years of legal battles.
 The reality, as described by their lawyer Peter Robinson, paints a grimmer picture.

 “Indeed, with the death of Protais Zigiranyirazo, three of the eight men transferred to Niger have now died in the house in Niamey to which they had been confined,” Robinson explained in an email to Journalists for Justice (JFJ).